JimmyMcKegger/b2bHeadless/README.md

-# Customer Accounts FastAPI Application
+# Headless B2B site using Shopify Customer Accounts

-This project is a FastAPI application that integrates with Shopify's Customer Accounts API with a confidential client.
+This project is B2B site built with FastAPI application that integrates with Shopify's Customer Accounts API using a confidential client.
 Follow the instructions below to clone the repository, install dependencies, and run the application.

 ## Prerequisites